Seven Gülen-linked police officers arrested over illegal wiretapping

 Turkish government officials have continuously expressed their determination to continue to lawfully fight against the Gülen Movement, whose followers are accused of infiltrating state institutions to gain control of state mechanisms, illegal wiretapping, forgery of official documents and spying.

-A report prepared by Interior Ministry inspectors shows that dozens of police officers with alleged links to the Gülen Movement had illegally wiretapped thousands of people in a "systematic and organized" manner for purposes of espionage.
+A recent report prepared by Interior Ministry inspectors shows that dozens of police officers with alleged links to the Gülen Movement had illegally wiretapped thousands of people in a "systematic and organized" manner for espionage purposes.
+According to the inspectors' report, some officers were involved in irregularities like tracking people's conversations, wiretapping, recording conversations and tracing the location of phone calls through GPS signals.
+Turkish President Tayyip Recep Erdoğan recently requested the extradition of Gülen both privately and publicly from the Obama administration, and accused Gülen of plotting a judicial coup against the government before the local elections last March.